 Larry: In 2014, he returned to Ohio State University to study for his PhD in Agriculture Extension.
-While at Ohio State, he is helping develop and teach courses in the area of International Development.
-He will also help further develop the Study Abroad program to Honduras.
-The overall goal is to create a model of vocational agriculture and extension that can be duplicated in other areas of Latin America.
+He met the doctoral requirements in 2018.
+While at Ohio State, he developed and taught courses in the area of International Development.
+He helped create the Study Abroad program in Honduras.
+His overall goal is to create a model of vocational agriculture and extension that can be duplicated in other areas of Latin America.
 The initial model has been implemented with the WGM Vocational School in Choluteca.
 Larry has been finally able to realize his dream of teaching agriculture.

 Angie: As a nurse, Angie’s heart has led to some amazing developments and opportunities through the Ohio State University College of Nursing.
-Vocational high school nursing does not exist in Honduras, but with the 2017 joint-venture with Ohio State, a nursing “step” program has been developed in Choluteca where the students can transition into the university level of nursing education.
+Vocational high school nursing does not exist in Honduras.
+The 2017 joint-venture with Ohio State, a nursing “step” program, has been developed in Choluteca.
+This is a program where students can transition into the university level of nursing education.
 The program was approved by the Honduran government and began in early 2017.
 The nursing school is the first of its kind in Honduras and will be replicated throughout the country.

 The Ladies’ Fellowship is an association of Indian Springs Holiness Camp Meeting in Flovilla, Georgia.
 The camp meeting is Wesleyan in theology and was founded in 1890.
-It meets every summer for ten days in July (July 11 – 21, 2018).
-The fellowship serves as an outreach tool for women who are involved with the camp meeting which meets every summer.
+It meets every summer for ten days in July (beginning the second Thursday in July through two Sunday’s).
+The fellowship serves as an outreach tool for women who are involved with the camp meeting.
 There are two levels of activities:

-Activities during the Year: The fellowship sponsors two Holy Heart Events each year.
+- Activities during the Year: The Ladies’ Fellowship sponsors two Holy Heart Events each year in Georgia.
 These two-day retreats teach and empower women on their spiritual journey, helping them to share the love of Christ with their families, churches and communities.

-Fund raising for the printing press is presently under way.
-The ability to print their own resources in Spanish will offset many expenses for various WGM ministries.
+Fund raising for a printing press is presently under way.
+The ability to print spiritual books, materials and resources in Spanish will offset many expenses for various WGM ministries.
 The cost of the printing press is approximately $20,000.
 The press will:

 - Provide jobs